magomimmo/modern-cljs/doc/tutorial-03.md

 Like `lein-cljsbuild`, `lein-ring` plugin requires to be configurated by adding a `:ring` keyword to `project.clj`.
-The value of `:ring` has to contain a map of configuration options, but at the moment just one of them, the `:handler`, is required nd has to refer a function we are going to define.
+The value of `:ring` has to contain a map of configuration options, but at the moment just one of them, the `:handler`, is required and has to refer a function we are going to define.

 Here is the modified version of `project.clj` with the required